-Generally speaking, I want to beat Big Pharma with a stick.
-I've no personal reason to feel that way.
-In my vast history of patient-being, I've never had a particularly negative pharma experience—what's been prescribed has worked with no real side effects save for some fatigue and nausea here and there.
+Generally speaking, I had always wanted to beat Big Pharma with a stick.
+I had no personal reason to feel that way.
+In my vast history of patient-being, I'd never had a particularly negative pharma experience—what's been prescribed has worked with no real side effects save for some fatigue and nausea here and there.
 Smart patients don't just swallow their pills.
 They research, learn the side effects and interactions ahead of time, and discuss with their doctors the impacts.
-Moreover these patients see Big Pharma's advertising and drug reps not as sources of education but as shill.
-The perception of pharma matters not which pharma company because it is of all pharma companies.
+Moreover these patients tend to see Big Pharma's advertising and drug reps not as sources of education but as shill.
+This perception has not been about which pharma company but rather it has been of all pharma companies.

 I'd heard rumor that there were pharma guys in attendance at the Partnership for Patients conference in Kansas City, MO.
 I was distrustful but curious, so it was between sessions that I caught Jerry's ear.
 Nothing about Jerry fit my pre-conceived notion of Big Pharma.
 He had a liberal arts degree—A LIBERAL ARTS DEGREE!
 And thus my curiosity got the better of me, so I joined him, his cohorts, and a small group of my fellow patients in a discussion about the clinical trials process.
 Jerry made introductions and explained the concept behind the Clinical Open Innovation team.
 How strange, this pharma group wanting to listen to patients!
 And indeed they did listen, not as Big Pharma (because frankly I still doubt that Big Pharma is capable of listening) but as humans.
 So I did something that I don't tend to do.
 I decided to trust, and specifically I decided to trust Jerry.